 (i) Love and respect yourself as you love and respect others;

 (ii) Build positive relationships based on love and respect (which are the foundation for strong families);

 (iii) Make responsible decisions for yourself, your family and society; and

 (iv) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click here for more information on MOE Sexuality Education.
+for more information on MOE Sexuality Education.

-OVERVIEW OF SJI’S SEXUALITY EDUCATION PROGRAMME FOR 2015
+OVERVIEW OF SJI’S SEXUALITY EDUCATION PROGRAMME

 1. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.

 2. The subjects that incorporate topics on sexuality include:

 b.
 Josephian Formation Journey